svermaji/SearchBigFile/README.md

 ## Description
 * Program stores the last searched file and search string.
+* User can lock screen with password and change password
 * Added export button and cleanup button for old exports.
 * Clipboard popup will appear to set file name.
 * Fonts/Colors will change only if window is active.